Alinghi Red Bull Racing head coach

 - 19 January 1973

 When Alinghi's America's Cup adventure began, Nils was naturally called to join the team as a sail trimmer and he went on to help the team win the 2003 Louis Vuitton Cup, and then, of course, the 31st and 32nd America's Cup.
-From 2006,.
-Nils has also been indulging his passion for kite-surfing, while he also races on the D35 circuit (as he has done since it was launched in 2004) and in the Extreme Sailing Series.
+From 2006, Nils has also been indulging his passion for kite-surfing, while he is also part of the team on the TF35 circuit and the GC32.

 In 2022, he joined the ranks of the new team, Alinghi Red Bull Racing, for his fifth America's Cup campaign as part of the 37th edition (Barcelona, autumn 2024).